yabellini/docs.carpentries.org/topic_folders/communications/tools/slack-and-email.md

 It can be helpful to others when you're sharing resources and brainstorming solutions to "work out loud" in a specific thread because then your learning becomes a future resource for others, too.

 However, sometimes you want to start a private conversation.
 To do this, go to the direct messages section on the bottom left of the left-hand side bar.
 Click the + icon to start a new message.
 You can add more than one recipient to create a group message.

+##### Acknowledgments
+The content of this guide was based upon the Center for Scientific Collaboration and Community Engagement “Slack quick start guide” by Lou Woodley and Katie Pratt, licensed under a Creative Commons Attribution 4.0 (CC BY 4.0) license.

+The original guide is cited as: Center for Scientific Collaboration and Community Engagement.
+(2020) Slack quick start guide.
+Woodley and Pratt doi: 10.5281/zenodo.3763730